Why does the DMV suspend a driver license for medical conditions?

-The California Department of Motor Vehicles (DMV) is the government agency tasked with ensuring that all licensed drivers possess the skill and knowledge to drive.
+The California Department of Motor Vehicles (DMV) is the government agency tasked with ensuring that all applicants for the California Driver License possess the skill, the knowledge, and the Physical/Mental fitness to drive.
 Once the DMV grants a person the privilege to drive, however, the department then switches to a mode of monitoring the driver.
-The department will take an action to suspend or revoke a person’s driver license if they receive any information that suggests that person no longer possesses the knowledge or skill to drive.
-The DMV will also initiate the suspension or revocation of the driver license if they receive information to suggest that person has developed any medical condition or disorder that can affect their ability to drive.
+The department will take an action to suspend or revoke a person’s driving privilege if they receive any information that suggests a person no longer possesses the knowledge or the skill to drive.
+The DMV will also initiate the suspension or revocation of the driving privilege if they receive information to suggest that person has developed any medical condition or disorder that can affect their ability to drive.

 - Lapse of Consciousness or Control (whether driving or not)

 - Neuropathy in the hands or feet